aherbert/gdsc-smlm/docs/analysis_plugins.rst

     * - Input
       - Select the input results set.

-    * - Image size
+    * - Image
-      - Select the size of the super-resolution image.
-This image is used to mark regions for analysis.

-    * - LUT
-      - Select the look-up table to colour the super-resolution image.
+      - Specify the rendering settings for the super-resolution image.
+Extra options are available using the ``...`` button.

+        The options are the same as those available in the ``Peak Fit`` plugin (see :numref:`{number}: {name} <fitting_plugins:Results Parameters>`).

 When the super-resolution image has been constructed a region of interest (ROI) is used to mark an area on the super-resolution image for analysis.
+The ROI may be created using any area ROI tool for example rectangle, oval, polygon or freehand.
 All clusters that fit entirely within the region are analysed.
 Alternatively all clusters that have at least one localisation within the region are analysed.
 To assist in analysing the activations verses time chart the range of localisations can be bracketed using a minimum and maximum frame.
 This allows zooming in on a part of the imaging lifetime.
 A dialog is shown to control the localisations extracted for analysis.

 .. list-table::
     :widths: 20 80